-2.1.1.33 S. Migration Strategy
+S. Migration Strategy

 Migration is the process of transferring records from one records system to another while maintaining their authenticity.
-Migration of any systems will be done in accordance with the State Records Office of Western Australia Public Records Policy No. 8: Policy for the on-going management of Electronic documents designated as having archival value.
+Migration of any systems will be done in accordance with the State Records Office of Western Australia

 The Shire of Jerramungup will undertake the following steps to maximise the efficiency of the migration process;